nikhils10/Sentiment-Analysis-and-Classification-of-US-Airlines-from-Passenger-Tweets/README.md

 ## Project Overview
 We carry out sentiment analysis on tweets containing the problems of each major U.S. airline.
-We do exploratory data analysis ,modelling to classify the tweets in positive, negative, and neutral sentiments.
+We do exploratory data analysis, modelling to classify the tweets in positive, negative, and neutral sentiments.

 ## Motivation
 Wanted to apply NLP gained knowledge learnt in Coursera Course ()